Stamp Duty in Wales: The Land Transaction Tax Explained

 On 1st April 2018, Stamp Duty was be replaced by Land Transaction Tax in Wales, saving the average home buyer £560.
 But what exactly are the differences between Stamp Duty and Land Transaction Tax?
 And who stands to win and lose from the changes?
-Luckily, house removal experts Compare My Move are here to explain all.
+Luckily, house removals experts Compare My Move are here to explain all.

 We’ll explain the difference between the two rates, and explore how the changes affect every area in Wales.
 We’ll even highlight how much the average house buyer will save in every area of Wales, with the help of our newly updated Cost of Moving House Calculator.